Energy policy of the United Kingdom: Feed-in tariff

 Reforms of the Renewables Obligation since its introduction in 2002 have aimed to address these issues.
 The introduction of banding in 2009 allowed the incentives for renewable energy technologies that are further from market to be increased whilst the amount of support for well established technologies could be reduced to avoid over-subsidisation.
 The introduction of guaranteed headroom, also in 2009, eliminated the risk of a significant drop in ROC prices by setting the obligation level to ensure that there is always sufficient demand for ROCs.
-Feed-in tariffs were introduced in 2010 as an alternative to the Renewables Obligation for projects of less than 5MW with the aim of simplifying the process and removing barriers to access for smaller generators.
+Feed-in tariffs were introduced in 2010 as an alternative to the Renewables Obligation for projects of less than 5 MW with the aim of simplifying the process and removing barriers to access for smaller generators.
 The Renewables Obligation scheme was also extended to alleviate concerns over the finite and limited duration of subsidies.

 Mitigating some of the risks associated with the support mechanism is an alternative to raising the level of support.
 Despite the reforms to the Renewables Obligation detailed above, some risks, such as uncertainty over future electricity prices, remained.
 The introduction of a feed-in tariff to support all low-carbon generation successfully addresses this risk, which should translate into a reduced cost of capital.
 The introduction of a feed-in tariff is therefore intended to reduce the cost of delivering low-carbon electricity supply.
 Feed-in tariffs may not be as efficient in the short term but provide long term stability, incentives and resources for efficiency savings allowing tariffs to be reduced in the future.

 Policy uncertainty can be created due to excessive change in the support mechanism.
 The Government has taken steps to mitigate this risk by publishing timetables and consulting with industry on the scale and pace of reforms, conducting an impact assessment, overlapping the introduction of feed-in tariffs with the Renewables Obligation for a period of four years and pledging to continue providing support for existing schemes under the Renewables Obligation.
 Despite these measures, the introduction of a new incentive scheme runs the risk of triggering a hiatus in investment if investors are unsure about how the scheme will work or uncertain whether it represents a good investment.

 In addition to reforming the support mechanism, the Government is simultaneously taking steps to address other barriers to deployment, such as delays caused by the planning system and availability of grid connections.
 The Renewable Energy Roadmap, published by the Government in 2011, identifies the main barriers to deployment and potential deployment levels for each form of renewable energy and details how these barriers will be overcome.